Locodol: Manga

-Futsū no Joshikōsei ga Locodol Yattemita is a four-panel comic strip manga written and illustrated by Kōtarō Kosugi.
+Futsū no Joshikōsei ga Locodol Yattemita is a four-panel comic strip written and illustrated by Kōtarō Kosugi.
 It originally appeared in Ichijinsha's Manga 4-Koma Palette magazine between the October and December 2011 issues, and then later began serialization with the April 2012 issue.
 The first tankōbon was published by Ichijinsha on January 22, 2013, and ten volumes have been published as of April 21, 2022.
 A special edition of the fifth volume was released bundled with a drama CD.

 Anime

-A 12-episode anime television series produced by Feel aired on TBS between July 4, 2014 and September 18, 2014 and was simulcast outside of Asia by Crunchyroll.
-An original video animation episode was included on the first Blu-ray Disc/DVD volume released on September 24, 2014 and was streamed on Crunchyroll from December 3, 2014.
-The opening theme is "Mirai Fanfare" (ミライファンファーレ) by Nagarekawa Girls (Miku Itō and Sachika Misawa) and the ending theme is "Mirai Shōjotachi" (未来少女たち) by Miku Itō, Sachika Misawa, Maya Yoshioka, and Inori Minase.
-The theme songs were released on July 30, 2014, with an appearance by Miku Ito at Nagareyama which the fictional town of Nagarekawa is based on.
+A 12-episode anime television series produced by Feel aired on TBS between July 4, 2014, and September 18, 2014 and was simulcast outside of Asia by Crunchyroll.
+An original video animation episode was included on the first Blu-ray Disc/DVD volume released on September 24, 2014, and was streamed on Crunchyroll from December 3, 2014.

+The opening theme is "Mirai Fanfare" (ミライファンファーレ) by Nagarekawa Girls (Miku Itō and Sachika Misawa) and the ending theme is "Mirai Shōjo-tachi" (未来少女たち) by Miku Itō, Sachika Misawa, Maya Yoshioka, and Inori Minase.
+The theme songs were released on July 30, 2014, with an appearance by Itō at Nagareyama which the fictional town of Nagarekawa is based on.
 A character single with insert songs was released on August 27, 2014.
-Additional OVA episodes were released on December 24, 2015 and June 22, 2016.
+Additional OVA episodes were released on December 24, 2015, and June 22, 2016.